ChuckBV/ms24-attraction-and-trap-suppression/README.md

 ## Overview

+***The study***
-A manuscript being prepared for submission, describing experiments on attraction of NOW to one- and two-component meso-dispensers in 2019 and crop-destruction trap suppression experiments in 2016.
+This manuscript describes experiments on attraction of NOW to one- and two-component meso-dispensers in 2019 and crop-destruction trap suppression experiments in 2016.

+***Simple overview***
+The navel orangeworm is an important pest of high-value crops including almonds, pistachios, and walnuts.
+Monitoring and mating disruption are important tools for control of this moth, and improved understanding of its response to pheromone composition and concentration has the potential to improve monitoring and mating disruption.
+Experiments with high release rate passive diffusion pheromone dispensers revealed that capture of males in pheromone traps was suppressed more successfully at an intermediate rate of dispensers per acre when a second pheromone component was included.
+Traps baited with part or all of the single-compound meso-dispensers as bait were minimally attractive in the absence of mating disruption, thereby confirming earlier research on the mechanism of mating disruption for navel orangeworm.
+Traps baited with the two-component meso-dispensers captured similar numbers of navel orangeworm in either the presence or absence of mating disruption, indicating that this dispenser could also be used to improve monitoring.
+This study provides scientists and extension personnel with further insight into the mechanism of the current widely-used mating disruption products for navel orangeworm, and indicates that the two-component meso-dispensers could provide improvements in monitoring for navel orangeworm compared to the presently-used products.

 ## Scripts